 Back when I first read about the concept of being “debt free” I immediately dismissed it.
-Ya right, there’s absolutely no way we’ll be able to do that on one low-income with one little kid and another one on the way.
-That’s great for them, but they don’t know how much debt we have and how small our income is!
+‘Ya right, there’s absolutely no way we’ll be able to do that on one low-income with one little kid and another one on the way.
+That’s great for them, but they don’t know how much debt we have and how small our income is!‘

 There wasn’t even a tiny inkling of hope that our family would be debt free within ten years, let alone one!
 (In reality, we had about 6 years left on our loans, but I wasn’t even financially savvy enough to know that at the time.)

-Throughout the book, there were stories of families making extreme changes to their lifestyles and even getting second jobs or earning extra money from home, all for the goal of becoming debt free.
+Still skeptical, I picked up one of Dave Ramsey’s books at the library to find out what the buzz was all about.
+Inside I found stories of families like mine making extreme changes to their lifestyles and even getting second jobs or earning extra money from home, all for the goal of becoming debt free.

-Around this time, my husband and I both felt the call to get out of debt.
+It seemed to my husband and I that this was all more than mere coincidence and we felt the call to get out of debt ourselves.
 We had over $22,000 left in student loans, and it was time to do something about it.

 However, there seemed to be absolutely no wiggle room in our budget, so even that small amount felt like a huge step.
 The cool thing is, even paying a tiny bit extra towards loans can really accelerate your journey to debt free in more ways than one.

 After taking that first tiny step, God multiplied our efforts.
 Just 3 months later, we paid off the smallest of our student loans.
 Suddenly we were on track to have all of them paid off within just 25 months.

 After paying off that first loan we were inspired to get even more extreme with our money saving measures to pay off our debt faster.